11 Sustainable Remodeling and Redecorating Ideas

 What is better for a bedroom refresh than redesigning the sheets you lay on?
 You, sleeping soundly on them knowing those sheets are ethically sourced and produced.

 There are a variety of brands that focus on bedding that is good for your body and the planet.
-Common materials for sustainable bedding are cotton, bamboo and linen.
+Common materials for sustainable bedding are cotton, bamboo, and linen.
 Those materials are often organic and hypoallergenic, so they are also safe for your skin.
 However, those bedding sets can be an expensive proposition for some.
 Conscious Life & Style compiled a list of over 30 brands that specialize in the sustainable bedding of your dreams (and some even have payment plans that help you afford your new ethical aesthetic bedding).

 10. Hoard Some House Plants

-While it may seem like a small thing, adding more house plants can be incredibly beneficial to your home.
-They are also very on trend, so you can keep up with the Joneses and help the environment.
+While it may seem like a small thing, adding more houseplants can be incredibly beneficial to your home.
+They are also very on-trend, so you can keep up with the Joneses and help the environment.

 House plants act as cleaners for VOCs, decreasing indoor toxicity by filtering the air inside your home.
 According to a study completed in 2019, the amount of plants needed to have an immediate impact on your home is about 93 plants per square foot of space.
 That is a little too much green for most spaces, but every little bit counts.
-Luckily, Country Living offers a list of 26 air purifying plants that add a pop of color to your home and how to care for them.
+Luckily, Country Living offers a list of 26 air-purifying plants that add a pop of color to your home and how to care for them.
 Pay close attention to the plants on this list, as some of them are toxic to both pets and humans if ingested.
 When considering indoor plants for the home, please take some time and research to find which plants are best for YOUR home and make sure your children and pets will be safe with them in the house.

-House plants also provide a mental health benefit.
+House plants also provide mental health benefits.
 According to the Get Growing Foundation, a nonprofit organization dedicated to providing year-round educational programming and community outreach to inspire interest in horticulture and the environment among youth in under-resourced communities, active interaction with indoor plants can reduce both physiological and psychological stress compared with mental work.
 Plants can reduce feelings of anxiety and depression.
 Indoor plants can also make you more productive and boost your creativity.
-Lastly, tending to plants models self-care, as they need many of the same things we do: food, water, sunlight, attention, patience and love.
+Lastly, tending to plants models self-care, as they need many of the same things we do: food, water, sunlight, attention, patience, and love.